aleale14/aleale14.github.io/_posts/read/2019-10-28-LeanLearning.md

 In [Where Companies Go Wrong with Learning and Development](https://hbr.org/2019/10/where-companies-go-wrong-with-learning-and-development) Steve Glaveski describes key aspect of lean learning.

-`
-Lean learning is about:
+` Lean learning is about:`

-    Learning the core of what you need to learn Applying it to real-world situations immediately
+    `- Learning the core of what you need to learn`
-    Receiving immediate feedback and refining your understanding Repeating the cycle
+    `- Applying it to real-world situations immediately` `- Receiving immediate feedback and refining your understanding` `- Repeating the cycle`

-`
 These points match pretty much with the 4 [Learning & Development Principles](http://aleale14.github.io/L_D_Principles) I sketched out few days ago.

 Considering the current situation, I very much agree with the author of the [article](https://hbr.org/2019/10/where-companies-go-wrong-with-learning-and-development) that